shtse8/cursor-snap/README.md

 This repository automatically checks for new Cursor IDE releases every hour and builds a new snap package when updates are available.
 You can find the latest builds in the [Releases](https://github.com/shtse8/cursor-snap/releases) section.

+The update process is fully automated and works as follows:
+1. Check for new versions of Cursor IDE
+2. If a new version is found, build snap packages for both x64 and arm64 platforms
+3. Create GitHub releases with the snap packages
+4. Update this README with the latest version
+5. Publish the snap packages to the Snap Store

 ### Supported Platforms
 - linux-x64 (64-bit x86)
 - linux-arm64 (64-bit ARM)